brigittesullivan/w1-project-sql/cleaning_data.md

 Result: update 8656 (8302 + 354)

-e.g., - update "(not set)" and "not available in demo dataset" to null
+QA: e.g., - update "(not set)" and "not available in demo dataset" to null

 QA: checkted how many rows of each exist to confirm # of total rows that need to be updated.
 RESULT - city